 9. Smart Cameras and Multi-Sensor Devices Expand Capabilities

 CCTV cameras are now doing more than just recording visuals.
-In 2025, smart surveillance devices include thermal imaging, motion sensors, and even air quality monitoring, all feeding data back to remote operators.
+In 2026, smart surveillance devices include thermal imaging, motion sensors, and even air quality monitoring, all feeding data back to remote operators.

 This allows RMS to provide additional protection in areas with high fire risk, poor visibility, or potential health hazards.
 Smart cameras enhance situational awareness and are being increasingly adopted in critical infrastructure, healthcare, and industrial settings.
+This technology is a cornerstone of monitoring in the age of smart buildings, where data from various sensors is unified to create a safer environment.

 10. Custom Monitoring Plans for Diverse Business Needs

 Whether you need overnight monitoring for a retail store, 24/7 oversight for a warehouse, or mobile CCTV for a construction project, we build flexible solutions that meet your exact needs and grow with your business.
+This bespoke approach is why we are a preferred choice for student accommodation providers who require a mix of safety, security, and tenant privacy.

 Stay Ahead of the Threat with RMS CCTV Monitoring